EricNeid/viewpager-dialog/README.md

 # viewpager-dialog

-Helper to construct a standard Android dialog, containing a viewager to display a list of messages.
+Helper to construct a standard Android dialog, containing a viewpager to display a list of messages.

 **Gradle**

-compile 'org.neidhardt:viewpager-dialog:1.0.3'
+implementation 'com.github.ericneid:viewpager-dialog:1.1.0'

 **Usage**
 ```kotlin